Lime mortar: Uses

-Lime mortar today is primarily used in the conservation of buildings originally built using lime mortar, but may be used as an alternative to ordinary portland cement.
-It is made principally of lime (hydraulic, or non hydraulic), water and an aggregate such as sand.
+Lime mortar today is primarily used in the conservation of buildings originally built using it, but may be used as an alternative to ordinary portland cement.
+It is made principally of lime (hydraulic, or non hydraulic as explained below), water, and an aggregate such as sand.
 Portland cement has proven to be incompatible with lime mortar because it is harder, less flexible, and impermeable.
-These qualities lead to premature deterioration of soft, historic bricks so traditionally, low temperature fired, lime mortars are recommended for use with existing mortar of a similar type or reconstruction of buildings using historically correct methods.
+These qualities lead to premature deterioration of soft, historic bricks so traditionally, low-temperature-fired lime mortars are recommended for use with existing mortar of a similar type or reconstruction of buildings using historically correct methods.
 In the past, lime mortar tended to be mixed on site with whatever sand was locally available.
 Since the sand influences the colour of the lime mortar, colours of pointing mortar can vary dramatically from district to district.

 Hydraulic and non-hydraulic lime

-Hydraulic lime contains substances which set by hydration so it can set under water.
-Non-hydraulic lime sets by carbonation and so needs exposure to carbon dioxide in the air and cannot set under water or inside a thick wall.
+Hydraulic lime contains substances which set by hydration, so it can set underwater.
+Non-hydraulic lime sets by carbonation and so needs exposure to carbon dioxide in the air; the material cannot set underwater or inside a thick wall.
 For natural hydraulic lime (NHL) mortars, the lime is obtained from limestone naturally containing a sufficient percentage of silica and/or alumina.
 Artificial hydraulic lime is produced by introducing specific types and quantities of additives to the source of lime during the burning process, or adding a pozzolan to non-hydraulic lime.
-Non-hydraulic lime is produced from a high purity source of calcium carbonate such as chalk, limestone or oyster shells.
+Non-hydraulic lime is produced from a high purity source of calcium carbonate such as chalk, limestone, or oyster shells.